The 8 things that surprised me on my first cruise

 You forget what day it is

-I’ve always felt a bit disorientated while traveling, especially in my years as a flight attendant.
+I’ve always felt a bit disorientated while travelling, especially in my years as a flight attendant.
 But my time onboard seemed to take on a vague yet entirely peaceful quality.
 It became hard to remember life ‘BC’ (before cruise) and keeping track of the days was a challenge.
 Luckily Royal Caribbean knows this and changes a sign at the bottom of all elevators each day reminding you what day it is.
 Brilliant! #eatsleepcruiserepeat

 Cruises make good company